luiscoco/ASP-WebApp-.NET-8_and_deploy_to_Docker_Desktop/README.md

-# How to create my first ASP WebApp with .NET 8 and how to deploy to Docker Desktop (in your local laptop)
+# How to create my first ASP WebApp with .NET 8 and deploy to Docker Desktop (in your local laptop)

 ## 1. Run Visual Studio and create the WebApp